True Red Set Instructions

-The Mad Micas True Red Set includes Spicy Tomato Mica, Voodoo Mica, and Brazen Hussy Neon Pigment.
-When blended as described below, they produce a rich, beautiful red in both MP and CP soaps.
+We used to offer the True Red SET which included Spicy Tomato, Voodoo, and Brazen Hussy Neon.
+When hand mixed together as described below, they have produced a red color in both clear MP and CP soaps.

-This process is not difficult, and if you follow the directions, it will work out beautifully!
+This process is not difficult, and if you follow the directions.

-- Melt and pour soap: Use ¾-1 teaspoons per pound of soap base.
+- Melt and pour soap: Use 1 teaspoon per pound of soap base.

 Before beginning you must mix the reds.
 Take a mini whisk/spoon/craft stick and mix equal amounts of each of the three reds in your set together.
 While you stir, also grind the colors against the bottom and sides of your cup.
 Imagine a slightly gentler version of using a mortar and pestle.

 Continue mixing until the colors are combined and look like a deep brick red color with hints of Brazen Hussy speckled in.
 Then add the liquid of your choice (details below).

 When using in MP soap, you may choose one of the following techniques (remember the usage rates (above) are important, and higher than you might expect.):

 Technique One: Blend with liquid glycerin.
 For each pound of soap, combine 1 tablespoon of glycerin with the mixed reds using a spoon or baby whisk.
 Fold it over and around, making sure you blend in the powder from the sides and bottom of the cup.

 Technique Two: Blend with rubbing alcohol (RA): For each pound of soap, combine 2 tablespoons of RA with the mixed reds.
 Blend as above.